jlsemi/smartsnmp/doc/how-to-write-mib-group.md

 SmartSNMP also supports cascaded indexes in Table and Entry.
 TwoIndexTable and ThreeIndexTable respectively show the two-index-cascaded and three-index-cascaded indexes.
-The cache that "indexes" refers to should be as follows.
+The index cache that "indexes" refers to should be written as follows.

     local two_dim_entry_cache = {
         cascade = true,